Tar Baby vs. St. Sebastian (work of art)

 For most of his career, Michael Richards created sculptures and art installations that paid tribute to the Tuskegee Airmen, a group of African American Air Force pilots during World War II.
 Their heroism and bravery were not fully recognized until long after the war ended.

-Tar Baby vs. St. Sebastian, cast from the artist’s body, is a gilded, glowing figure of an airmen wearing his helmet and uniform, mounted on a pole in a pose of supplication, his eyes gazing at something beyond his viewer, his body pierced with numerous small airplanes.
-The title of the work refers to both a Southern folktale of entrapment and a soldier who became a saint after he refused to deny his faith and was shot with arrows.
-Learn more about the artist and this work through Oolite Arts.
+Tar Baby vs. St. Sebastian is a golden, glowing figure of a pilot wearing his helmet and uniform, mounted on a pole in a pose of supplication.
+His eyes appear to gaze at something beyond the viewer, and his body is pierced with numerous small airplanes.
+The title of the work refers to both the story of “Tar Baby” (a Southern folktale of entrapment) and the story of a soldier (Saint Sebastian) who became a saint after he refused to deny his faith and was shot with arrows.

 The conservation treatment of this sculpture included replacing two of the gilded aircrafts that were damaged.
 Research identified them to be P-40 Tiger Sharks, which were actual planes used by the Tuskegee Airmen.
 NCMA Conservator Perry Hurt, a model airplane enthusiast since childhood, used models to replace the damaged originals.

 Michael Richards died on September 11, 2001, in his studio on the 92nd floor of Tower One at the World Trade Center.
 Cast from the artist’s body, Tar Baby vs. Saint Sebastian is, in effect, a self-portrait that serves as a memorial to his life and work.